Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 \subsection{Proposed Evaluation Metrics}

 In the realm of speech-driven 3D talking head animation, quantitatively assessing the quality of animated faces poses significant challenges.
-To define the proposed set of metrics, we mainly consider the case where ground-truth and generated meshes share the same topology regardless of the training scheme, for two reasons.
-First, we are interested in assessing the quality of the animations.
-Unregistered meshes require first to establish point correspondence, which is an error-prone process.
+To define the proposed set of metrics, we mainly consider the registered case.
+The reason is twofold: first, unregistered meshes require first to establish point correspondence, which is an error-prone process.
 Fully registered meshes allow for a more accurate error evaluation being the point correspondence known.
-Second, recent research showed how standard measures for evaluating geometric error for unregistered 3D faces can be biased and uninformative~\cite{sariyanidi2023meta}.
-Nonetheless, to fairly evaluate the performance of ScanTalk when used in the fully unregistered setting, we also present results using metrics that do not assume a known topology.
+Second, recent research showed how measuring the geometric error for unregistered 3D faces can be biased and uninformative~\cite{sariyanidi2023meta}.
+Nonetheless, to evaluate the performance of ScanTalk when used in the unregistered setting, we also present results using metrics that do not assume a known topology.